 So what can New Zealand tech marketing and salespeople learn from my bird observations?

-In my experience of helping Kiwi tech companies sell their innovations to the world, I have realised they’re often reluctant to ‘flaunt’ their value.
+In my experience of helping Kiwi tech companies generate leads sell their innovations to the world, I have realised they’re often reluctant to ‘flaunt’ their value.
 They are true to the bird they’re named after – shy kiwis, happy to fly under-the-radar and let people come and find them (but only if they want to), rather than announce their presence to the masses.

 Although I condemn the ‘Me!
 Me!
 Me!’ and ‘Buy this!
 Buy this!
 Buy this!’ social media posts, there is no reason to be shy about promoting your genuinely helpful thought leadership content.
 White papers, blog posts, infographics, videos etc that help people with decision making need to be shared with the world, not idly sitting on your website waiting for someone to stumble upon it.